leizzer/raw_git_checker/README.markdown

 Screenshot: http://dl.dropbox.com/u/5847684/Screen%20shot%202011-06-30%20at%201.05.43%20PM.png

-(note: in the screenshot I'm using zsh, in this case the prompt is that "-> git(429)")
+(note: in the screenshot I'm using zsh, in my case the prompt is that "-> git(issue-432)")

 It consist in two ruby clases, a module (where I put my script, what I realy want to do) and the invoke of that scripts at the bottom.